prannoymulmi/Github-API-Docker-App/Readme.md

 The result from the end point `http:localhost:8080/search/byLanguage?language=java&page=10` is presented above.

+### Error handling using AOP
+In order to make the code coherent as possible the error handling is executed using the **Spring AOP**.
+The classes in the package ` com.example.demo.githubAPI.controllers` are intercepted using AOP and handled by returning the corresponding ResponseEntity message.
+For example if a query searched is not found a 404 status code with the error message will be returned for all the available controller in the package.

 ### Caching using redis
 The application also uses redis to cache the results from the API.
 The caching enables an increase in the overall performance when